mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.0/index.md

 #### Kommander Continuous Deployment

 Kommander 2.1 now supports continuous delivery/deployment using Flux, which is designed for Kubernetes and supports multi-cluster and multi-tenant use cases.
-Configure Kommander Projects with GitOps-based Continuous Deployments using FluxCD, which enables canary and A/B deployments, as well as roll-back.
+Configure Kommander Projects with GitOps-based Continuous Deployments using FluxCD, which enables canary and A/B deployments, and roll-back.
 Kommander now uses a completely declarative approach, where what you define for production is what you get, without the need to monitor and manually intervene when something goes wrong.

 For more information on setting up continuous deployment using Flux, see [Continuous Deployment](../../projects/project-deployments/continuous-delivery).